 John’s current partners, collaborators, and colleagues include the Institute for Emerging Issues at NCSU, the Duke Endowment’s Rural Church Program Area, the NC Rural Center, the Beloved Community Center, Repairers of the Breach, Bartimaeus Cooperative Ministries, and Wake Forest University’s School of Divinity.
 John splits his time between North Carolina, Louisiana, and other places, usually in the U.S. South.

-John’s career has included directing a community development collaborative, community development finance, business and organizational development, teaching cultural and applied anthropology and nonprofit management, ethnographic research, and a variety of consulting work with small businesses, nonprofits, and philanthropic organizations.
+John’s career includes directing a community development collaborative, community development finance, business and organizational development, teaching cultural and applied anthropology and nonprofit management, ethnographic research, and a variety of consulting work with small businesses, nonprofits, and philanthropic organizations.

 John is a native from Moore County, North Carolina.
 He received a BA at Wake Forest University in anthropology, international relations, and politics, a MA in applied anthropology from the University of Memphis, a certificate in nonprofit management from Duke University, and a M.Div. from Duke Divinity School.